 - Clean clothes.
 Make a little pile in the center of the room, and let him discover colours, textures of different fabrics and printings

-- Take all the cushions from the sofa and lay them on the floor for your baby to crawl
+- Take all the cushions from the bed and lay them on the floor for your baby to crawl

-- Take a few bedsheets and do a fort in the living room
+- Take a few bedsheets and do a fort.
+See this example.

 - Stairs can be fun and an opportunity to train your baby to go up and down, always with supervision